 I don’t know her real name; she went by “Cinnamon.”
-She was a red-headed freckle-faced camp counselor for Academy for Girls at BYU when I was only twelve.
+She was a red-headed freckle-faced camp counselor when I was only twelve.
 Our days were filled with powerful motivational talks from the most popular speakers on the circuit, and our evenings were jam-packed with activities from field games to a fabulous show at the Sundance Theater.

 However, as much as I wanted to change, I think the permanent conversion didn’t happen until something changed my heart.
 That’s where Cinnamon comes in.
 While the speakers were fantastic and their words contributed greatly to my confidence and desire to do right, Cinnamon is the one who led me to a “mighty change of heart.”
 I write this now because I want her to finally know what her evening devotional did that night.